Books: (these are the pieces that really shaped my

 Newsroom, Supernatural, ST:TNG, ST:DS9, Stargate SG-1/A/U, Castle,

-NatGeo, Travel channel, Science, etc.
+things on NatGeo, Travel channel, Science, etc.

 Music: (just a taste)